-Injections are often made around nerves in the investigation and treatment of pain.
-We often inject nerves in the groin, the scalp and the arms and legs.
+Injections are often made around the shoulder, elbow, hip and knee in the investigation and treatment of pain.

-The injection will confirm that the pain is coming from the nerve, and will help to treat it.
+The injection will confirm that the pain is coming from the joint, and will help to treat it.
 Without other treatment, the pain will sometimes return.
-We often arrange for other treatment after the injection to help the nerve work in a more normal way.
+We often arrange for physiotherapy after the injection to help the joint work in a more normal way.

 Local anaesthetic in the injection will reduce the pain within a few minutes, and will work for several hours.
-There may be some weakness, a feeling of heaviness and sometimes a feeling of numbness that usually lasts for a few hours at most.
+There may be some weakness around the joint, a feeling of heaviness and sometimes a feeling of numbness that usually lasts for a few hours at most.

-A steroid is often included in the injection to prolong the effects: the steroid is chosen to remain around the nerve, and has little effect on the rest of the body.
+A steroid is often included in the injection to prolong the effects: the steroid is chosen to remain around the joint, and has little effect on the rest of the body.
 It takes more than a day to have an effect, and the pain may return as the local anaesthetic wears off before the steroid begins to work.